exasol/cloud-storage-extension/doc/user_guide/user_guide.md

   http://w:<WRITE_PASSWORD>@exasol.datanode.domain.com:2580/<BUCKET>/exasol-cloud-storage-extension-<VERSION>.jar
 ```

-You can also check out Exasol [BucketFS Explorer][bucketfs-explorer] as an
+You can also check out the Exasol [BucketFS Explorer][bucketfs-explorer] as an
 alternative option to upload jar files to buckets in BucketFS.

 [bucketfs-explorer]: https://github.com/exasol/bucketfs-explorer